Textualize/textual/docs/css_types/scalar.md

 ### Width

-The width scalar is similar to the percent scalar, except it sets the percentage to be relative to the width of the container.
+The width unit is similar to the percent unit, except it sets the percentage to be relative to the width of the container.

 For example, `width: 25w` sets the width of a widget to 25% of the width of its container and `height: 25w` sets the height of a widget to 25% of the width of its container.
 So, if the container has a width of 100 cells, the width and the height of the child widget will be of 25 cells.

 ### Height

-The height scalar is similar to the percent scalar, except it sets the percentage to be relative to the height of the container.
+The height unit is similar to the percent unit, except it sets the percentage to be relative to the height of the container.

 For example, `height: 75h` sets the height of a widget to 75% of the height of its container and `width: 75h` sets the width of a widget to 75% of the height of its container.
 So, if the container has a height of 100 cells, the width and the height of the child widget will be of 75 cells.

 ### Viewport width

-This is the same as the [width scalar](#Width), except that it is relative to the width of the viewport instead of the width of the immediate container.
+This is the same as the [width unit](#width), except that it is relative to the width of the viewport instead of the width of the immediate container.

 For example, `width: 25vw` will try to set the width of a widget to be 25% of the viewport width, regardless of the widths of its containers.

 ### Viewport height

-This is the same as the [height scalar](#Height), except that it is relative to the height of the viewport instead of the height of the immediate container.
+This is the same as the [height unit](#height), except that it is relative to the height of the viewport instead of the height of the immediate container.

 For example, `height: 75vh` will try to set the height of a widget to be 75% of the viewport height, regardless of the height of its containers.